 The Reception cohort will achieve a GLD % that is in line or better than schools in Cornwall and in line with schools nationally.
-Our prediction is at least 75% of the cohort will achieve the Good Level of Development by the end of the year.

 Our children will finish their Reception year as confident communicators who are able to talk about and remember their learning across the curriculum.